 The dress I kept thinking about was one I had tried on 3 different times on 3 separate days.
 A dress that had a ruched bottom (my #1), and a really unique back detailing (#2).
 It also had the most gorgeous lace with a slight shimmer (#3).

-It wasn’t something I used to close my eyes and picture as my dream wedding gown, but truthfully I didn’t have a particular vision anyway.
+(Now that’s the face of a too-shy-to-admit-this-may-be-it bride).
+This dress wasn’t something I used to close my eyes and picture as my dream wedding gown, but truthfully I didn’t have a particular vision anyway.
 I was so badly craving that moment I thought I needed to have.
 When really, I just needed to hear that even though I didn’t have those tears, IT’S OKAY!
 I decided that this dress was my dress.
 And my dress became the perfect dress.

 After missing the original delivery at my doorstep, I drove around for an hour trying to locate the UPS building that my wedding dress was being held at.
 Excuse me for not thinking the Quick-E Mart with bars on the windows and taped up bullet holes was where my beautiful (expensive) dress would be held at.